Schools' Authority on Dispensing Medication

 - The Uniform Controlled Substances Act of 1994, 21 U.S.C.
 802

-- Title 21 (Food and Drugs) of the Code of Federal Regulations, Chapter II (Drug Enforcement Administration, Section 1300 (21 CFR 1300.01 et seq.)
+- Title 21 (Food and Drugs) of the Code of Federal Regulations.
+Chapter II (Drug Enforcement Administration, Section 1300 (21 CFR 1300.01 et seq.)

-The above federal references identify and define those substances included as "controlled substances" (any drug as defined in the five categories of the Acts).
-They include all opiates and their derivatives, hallucinogenic substances, anabolic steroids, and several psychotropic substances.
+The above federal references identify and define those substances included as "controlled substances."
+This is any drug as defined in the five categories of the acts.
+They include all opiates and their derivatives.
+It also includes hallucinogenic substances, anabolic steroids, and several psychotropic substances.